7 Essential Jazz chords

 C Diminished Half Whole

-Girl From Ipanema Backing Track
+Girl From Ipanema Guitar Backing Track

 Here’s a great backing track you can use to try these ideas for improvising as well as practice your chord switching and rhythm timing.
 The chords in this track are slightly different than my arrangement but all of the concepts above will work fine with it.
 Happy practicing!